Costin Lazăr

 Costin Lazăr (born 24 April 1981) is a Romanian former footballer who played as a defensive midfielder for teams such as Sportul Studențesc, Rapid București, PAOK or FC Voluntari, among others.
-Lazăr has been capped with Romania at senior level.
+Lazăr was capped with Romania at senior level, making 32 appearances and scoring twice.

 Club career

 Sportul Studenţesc

 Until 2006, Lazăr enjoyed a successful spell at Sportul Studenţesc.

 Rapid București

 Lazăr joined Rapid București in the summer of 2006.
 In March 2009, he was involved in an incident in which he was judged to have been fouled in the box by Oţelul's Alexandru Bourceanu.
 Lazăr, adamant that it was a fair tackle, refused to take the penalty and eventually persuaded the referee to award a drop ball, which his teammate Ovidiu Herea then kicked out for a goal kick.

 PAOK

 On 21 July 2011, Lazăr signed a three-year contract with PAOK FC after he was chosen by the club coach László Bölöni.
 He quickly became a key player for the club even after 5 matches.
 On 25 March, in a game against Kerkyra, Lazăr scored two goals, to help his team to a 4–0 victory.

 On 6 January 2013 Costin Lazar scored a wonderful goal for PAOK, winning 4–1 away to Panthrakikos, in a match of the Greece Super League.
 This goal voted as the best of the week.